ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_2/Transcripts/Prose/cFPIP-02L_Physics as Information Processing  ~ Chris Fields ~ Lecture 2.m4a.sentences.csv_transcript.md

 [[start:35440][end:54560]] And, if you will recall, from the first session, we reviewed the History of Physics and some of the History of Mathematics and Computer Science, from the end of the 19th century through to the beginning of the 21st century.
 [[start:55400][end:90808]] And, we discussed the slow development from classical thermodynamics of Quantum Information Theory and specifically we characterized Quantum Information Theory as a new kind of physics that describes systems that are exchanging finite amounts of discretely encoded information across some intervening boundary.

-01:30 [[start:90984][end:112928]] And so we use this very conventional graphical notation of two agents or physical systems, Alice and Bob (A and B), that are exchanging energy and information across some boundary.
+01:30 [[start:90984][end:112928]] And so, we use this very conventional graphical notation of two agents or physical systems, Alice and Bob (A and B), that are exchanging energy and information across some boundary.
 [[start:113104][end:120680]] And I always use a blue ellipse like this to indicate the boundary that separates Alice from Bob.

-02:01 [[start:121500][end:128884]] And this new approach to physics is entirely topological.
+02:01 [[start:121500][end:128884]] And, this new approach to physics is entirely topological.
 [[start:129012][end:130840]] It's not geometric.
 [[start:131360][end:140620]] So, it doesn't assume a particular background spacetime.
 So, it doesn't assume that Alice and Bob are spatially separated.
 [[start:141920][end:159844]] And, so, this makes it a very different kind of theory from Classical Information Theory in that the channel that separates Alice from Bob, this boundary, is a boundary in state space.